edmondson-lab/epi.brainage/README.md

 # brainage
-Implementation of BrainAGE model using python
+Implementation of BrainAGE model using python for environmental epidemiology studies.